Axyl1410/Generative-Hub-App/README.md

 - MongoDB
 - Expressjs
-- Mysql
+- MySql
 - Api router
 - Forma NFTs Protocol
 - Axios
+## 🚀 **Technology Stack & Partner Integration**
+### **Using FORMA Technology**
+We utilize **FORMA** technology to optimize smart contract interactions and reduce gas fees.
+This integration ensures:
+- **Low gas fees**: Minimizing transaction costs for users.
+- **Seamless smart contract execution**: Enhancing performance and usability.
+- **Security and scalability**: Providing a stable and secure environment for NFT transactions.

+Our platform is designed to fully leverage FORMA’s capabilities while maintaining a user-friendly experience.

+---
+## ✅ **Additional Notes**
+- Ensure you have **Node.js v18+** and **npm/pnpm** installed.
+- Some libraries may require a specific version of Node.js to function properly.
+- If you encounter errors, check for missing dependencies and ensure your environment variables are correctly set up.

+---
 ## 🚀 Future Plans

-We are actively working on improve UI and securing for account and database
+We are actively working on improving UI and securing accounts and databases.

+### **Technical Enhancements:**
-Technical: Ensure efficient onchain metadata processing without increasing costs.
+- Ensure efficient on-chain metadata processing without increasing costs.
+- Add more new types of contracts and have supply per token.
+- Upgrade AI for generative image processing.

+### **User Experience Improvements:**
-User Experience: Build an interface that is intuitive enough for non-tech artists.
+- Build an interface that is intuitive enough for non-tech artists.
+- Implement AI-powered chatbots for users to ask about NFTs, get recommendations, event updates, and search for top-ranked users.

+### **Competitive Market Strategy:**
-Competitive Market: Compete with other innovative NFT platforms.
-Add more new type of contract and have supply per token
+- Compete with other innovative NFT platforms.
+- Enhance AI capabilities to improve generative image models.

 Stay tuned for updates on our development progress!
+---
 ## 👥 About Us

-We are a team of software engineers specializing in Web3 and Web2 development, with a focus on:
+We are a team of software engineers students specializing in Web3 and Web2 development, with a focus on:

 - Designing systems that are light yet powerful
 - Blending technical expertise with innovative design to craft engaging digital experiences